rasendubi/blog/posts/2015-08-02-io-is-your-command-pattern.md

 description: How to understand IO if you know command pattern.
 ---

-In this post I'll try to give some intuition behind IO in Haskell for people who know what [command pattern](https://en.wikipedia.org/wiki/Command_pattern) is, without explaining what [M-word](https://wiki.haskell.org/Monad) or [do-notation](https://en.wikibooks.org/wiki/Haskell/do_notation) is.
+In this post, I'll try to give some intuition behind IO in Haskell for people who know what [command pattern](https://en.wikipedia.org/wiki/Command_pattern) is, without explaining what [M-word](https://wiki.haskell.org/Monad) or [do-notation](https://en.wikibooks.org/wiki/Haskell/do_notation) is.

 <!--more-->